 As a rule, students must complete a master's degree before entering the Ph.D. program.
-However, exceptionally well-prepared students may petition to have their degree objective changed to Ph.D. before completing the master's degree.
-In addition to the dissertation, Ph.D. programs require 36 to 54 credits of course work beyond the master's degree.
+However, exceptionally wellprepared students may petition to have their degree objective changed to Ph.D. before completing the master's degree.
+In addition to the dissertation, Ph.D. programs typically require 30 credits of course work beyond the master's degree.

 Student Financial Support: Merit-based research assistantships are available every year in most fields of specialization.
 Stipend levels allow students to graduate without incurring significant debt.
 Those who begin without an assistantship are considered for funding as projects become available.
-Additional funding is available through a limited number of teaching assistantships.